starbops/todoissh/README.md

 - Accepts any username/password combination
 - Generates a new SSH host key if none exists
 - Stores todos in memory (data is lost when server restarts)
+- When using Docker, runs as non-root user in an isolated container

 For production use, proper authentication and persistent storage should be implemented.